canwe/blog/_posts/2012-05-25-java-web-application-hosting-in-the-cloud.md

   - service
   - Web
 ---
-# Java web application hosting in the cloud

 It's been an year since I wrote the first part of [Hosting Java applications in the web][1].
 Since then, the Java hosting arena has become crowded with the so many players, which is a good news to the developers like us.